Subscribe

 How to prevent yeasty dog paws

-Yeast infections in dogs, particularly specific breeds, are common but not inevitable.
-These steps will help you protect your pup from a yeast infection.
+Yeast infections in dog paws, particularly with specific breeds, are common but not inevitable.
+These steps will help you protect your pup’s paws from a yeast infection.

-• Make it a habit.
 Always dry your dog’s paws off when they come in from a walk or the outdoors.
-This step is especially important during rainy seasons when your pup’s paws are more likely to get wet.
+This step is especially important during rainy seasons when your puppy’s paws are more likely to get wet.

-• Take a bath.
-Regular cleaning can help prevent an inflammatory skin condition.
+Regular cleaning and baths can help prevent an inflammatory skin condition or yeast overgrowth.
 Again, make sure your pup is dry after you’re done.
+Don’t be afraid to go back over with the towel a few times until your dog is completely dry to the touch.

-• Watch for licking.
-According to vet expert Dr. Diener, “It is also essential to prevent your dog from licking the paws.
-The saliva from a dog’s mouth easily gets trapped between the toes, leading to a moist environment for yeast to thrive.”
+If you’re worried about a possible dog paw yeast infection, it’s essential to prevent your dog from licking their paws.
+The saliva from a dog’s mouth easily gets trapped between the toes, leading to a moist environment for yeast to thrive.

-• Work with your vet on a treatment plan.
 If your dog has an underlying condition, like a weakened immune system, work with your vet to manage it.
-Should your dog develop a yeast infection — regardless of underlying conditions — seek prompt care.
+Should your dog develop a yeast infection — regardless of underlying conditions — it’s important to seek prompt care.

 Don’t forget that the skin is an organ

 Healthy skin is important to your pet’s health!
 Like the immune system, the skin protects our bodies, including internal tissue.
-A dog’s skin protects the internal tissues, regulates body temperature, and absorbs or secretes materials into and out of the environment.
+A dog’s skin regulates body temperature, and absorbs or secretes materials into and out of the environment.
 Skin is also one of the primary sensory organs.

 Frequently asked questions